observablehq/runtime/README.md

 <a href="#runtime_weakModule" name="runtime_weakModule">#</a> <i>runtime</i>.<b>weakModule</b>()

 Returns a new weak [module](#modules) for this [runtime](#runtimes).
-Variables defined in a weak module are only computed if they are referenced by variables in non-weak modules.
+Variables defined in a weak module are only computed if they are imported and referenced by variables in non-weak modules.

 ### Modules